Country Representative, Cambodia

 His recent work with government and NGOs has been concentrated in the areas of alternative dispute resolution, traditional justice, and civil society development in conflict-affected, nascent democracies.
 Mr. Everett received certification to mediate in the state of Massachusetts.
 He speaks advanced Mongolian and is proficient in Spanish.

-Education: M.A.L.D. from The Fletcher School of Law and Diplomacy and holds a B.A. from Tufts University in English and Philosophy.
+Education: Master of Arts in Law and Diplomacy degree from The Fletcher School of Law and Diplomacy and holds a bachelor's degree from Tufts University in English and Philosophy.